Kentucky Bourbon Mule Recipe

 In my opinion, the best mule for a Kentucky mule (and almost all bourbon cocktails, really) is Bulleit bourbon (the classic orange label variety).
 It has a very clean and smooth flavor, and is versatile for just about anything you want to make with it.

-Some other great choices for a whiskey mule are Woodford Reserve, Maker’s Mark, Buffalo Trace and Four Roses.
-All of these are distilled in Kentucky, and are also delicious in apple cider old fashioneds and apple cider bourbon punch.
+Some other great choices for this whiskey mule recipe are Woodford Reserve, Maker’s Mark, Buffalo Trace and Four Roses.
+All of these are distilled in Kentucky, and are also delicious in a apple cider bourbon cocktail.

-Who doesn’t like a little something to nibble on when they’re having a cocktail (or an agave lemonade for the non drinkers, perhaps)?
+More importantly, let’s talk snacks.
+Who doesn’t like a little something to nibble on when they’re having a cocktail?

-- Meatballs are a great little party snack, with my Greek chicken meatballs and air fryer turkey meatballs being popular around here.
+- Meatballs are always great, whether they’re chicken meatballs or pork meatballs.
 For the vegetarians, there’s my black bean meatballs.

-- Phyllo cup appetizers and fancy toast are some other great snack options.
+- Phyllo cups and corned beef egg rolls are some other delicious snack options.

-- You can really never go wrong with spicy potato chips.
+- You can really never go wrong with spicy chips.

 - If it’s game day, try a football charcuterie board.